MaxCarlson/Frupal/README.md

 To run the game, compile by typing **make**, then run by typing **./frupal**

 - Example Map:
-> At least one map file for your game.
-This map should be winnable and demonstrate all the features of the game * (confused) -- **TODO: I think we need a link to a save file (like mapSave_1.txt) that we know is winnable -Courtney**
+    - The current seed included demonstrates all the features of the game as this is a winnable example for the game. the features are explained in detail as the following text.
+The game's features are also demonstrated in the video trailer provided.
+Briefly, an example of a winnable game in the current seed
+    - also fetching the diamond, once its captured, its a win!
+The diamond is represented by $.

 - Playing the game: